 Kotler’s crystal ball predictions were not too far off.

-In his book, Kotler on Marketing, Kotler describes the 4 Ps of traditional marketing mix: Product (service), Price, Place, and Promotion.
+In his book, Kotler on Marketing, Kotler describes the 4 Ps of a traditional marketing mix: Product (service), Price, Place, and Promotion.
 Since then, the marketing mix has changed radically and grown in complexity.

 Key Trends Influencing the Mix

-You aren’t relevant if you aren’t online: There is an expectation that going online and self-educating is possible for any topic.
-Professional services firms that join the online conversation are building their reputations and dramatically expanding their audiences.
+You aren’t relevant if you aren’t online.
+There is an expectation that going online and self-educating is possible for any topic.
+Professional services firms that join the conversation online are building their reputations and dramatically expanding their audiences.
 Google and social media continue to open new frontiers.

 The New Marketing Mix